 The differences come in at the dial.
 Z Grills can be set to 25°F increments.
 Traeger’s are a bit more precise at 15°F increments.

 We want to insert our other comparison guide here because Camp Chef has a great feature when it comes to temperature control.
 Even though, Traeger has a WiFIRE system Camp Chef a Smart Smoke Technology that boasts about precision when holding the temperature on their grills.
-You can read our Traeger vs Camp Chef guide, including our Traeger vs Pit Boss review for more information about comparisons of the products.
+You can read our Traeger vs Camp Chef, Traeger vs Pit Boss and the differences of Z Grills and Pit Boss for more information about comparisons of the products.

 Versatility is what pellet grills are all about.
 They can be used as a grill, smoker, roaster, or oven.
 With this versatility is the need for a wide temperature range to be able to achieve all the different cooking methods.